tpayne/lang-examples/nodejs/genai/gemini/chatbot/README.md

 cp tvr-cars.txt <custom-context>.txt
 ```

 Then edit the `<custom-context>.txt` to specify the rules you want as appropriate.
-Please refer to [here](https://help.openai.com/en/articles/10032626-prompt-engineering-best-practices-for-chatgpt) for guidance on how to modify the context file.

 You can then load it into the chatbot using the `bot-context load` command once the image is built.